grame-cncm/faustdoc/src/manual/errors.md

 # Error messages

 Error messages are typically displayed in the form of compiler errors.
-They occur when the code cannot be successfully compiled, and typically indicate issues such as syntax errors or semantic errors.
-They can occur at different stages in the compilation process, possibly with the file and line number where the error occurred (when this information can be retrieved), as well as a brief description of the error.
+They occur when the code cannot be successfully compiled and usually indicate issues such as syntax or semantic errors.
+They can arise at different stages in the compilation process and may include the file and line number where the error occurred (when this information can be retrieved), as well as a brief description of the problem.

 The compiler is organized in several stages:

-- starting from the DSP source code, the parser builds an internal memory representation of the source program (typically known as an [Abstract Source Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) made here of primitives in the *Box language*.
-A first class of errors messages are known as *syntax error* messages, like missing the `;` character to end a line, etc.
+- starting from the DSP source code, the parser builds an internal memory representation of the source program (typically known as an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) composed here of primitives in the *Box language*.
+A first class of error messages is known as *syntax errors*, like missing the `;` character to end a line, etc.
-- the next step is to evaluate the definition of `process` programe entry point.
-This step is basically a λ-calculus interpreter with a strict evaluation.
-The result is ”flat” block-diagram where everything have been expanded.
-The resulting block is type annoatetd to discover its number of inputs and outputs.
+- the next step is to evaluate the definition of the `process` program entry point.
+This step is basically a λ-calculus interpreter with strict evaluation.
+The result is a “flat” block diagram where everything has been expanded.
+The resulting block is type annotated to discover its number of inputs and outputs.
-- the ”flat” block-diagram  is then translated the *Signal language* where signals as conceptually infinite streams of samples or control values.
-The box language actually implements the Faust [Block Diagram Algebra](https://hal.science/hal-02159011v1), and not following the connections rules will trigger a second class of errors messages, the *box connection errors*.
+- the “flat” block diagram is then translated into the *Signal language*, where signals are conceptually infinite streams of samples or control values.
+The Box language actually implements the Faust [Block Diagram Algebra](https://hal.science/hal-02159011v1), and not following the connection rules will trigger a second class of error messages, the *box connection errors*.
 Other errors can be produced at this stage when parameters for some primitives are not of the correct type.
-- the pattern matching meta language allows to algorithmically create and manipulate block diagrams expressions.
-So a third class of *pattern matching coding errors* can occur at this level.
+- the pattern-matching metalanguage allows us to algorithmically create and manipulate block-diagram expressions.
+So a third class of *pattern-matching coding errors* can occur at this level.
-- signal expressions are optimized, type annotated (to associate an integer or real type with each signal, but also discovering when signals are to be computed: at init time, control-rate or sample-rate..) to produce a so-called *normal-form*.
-A fourth class of *parameter range errors* or *typing errors* can occur at this level, like using delays with a non-bounded size, etc.
+- signal expressions are optimized and type annotated (to associate an integer or real type with each signal, and to determine when signals must be computed: at init time, control rate, or sample rate) to produce a so-called *normal form*.
+A fourth class of *parameter range errors* or *typing errors* can occur at this level, such as using delays with an unbounded size.
-- signal expressions are then converted in FIR (Faust Imperative Representation), a representation for state based computation (memory access, arithmetic computations, control flow, etc.), to be converted into the final target language (like C/C++, LLVM IR, Rust, WebAssembly, etc.).
-A fifth class of *backend errors* can occur at this level, like non supported compilation options for a given backend, etc.
+- signal expressions are then converted into FIR (Faust Imperative Representation), a representation for state-based computation (memory access, arithmetic computations, control flow, etc.), before being converted into the final target language (like C/C++, LLVM IR, Rust, WebAssembly, etc.).
+A fifth class of *backend errors* can occur at this level, such as unsupported compilation options for a given backend.

-Note that the current error messages system is still far from perfect, usually when the origin of the error in the DSP source cannot be properly traced.
-In this case the file and line number where the error occurred are not displayed, but an internal description of the expression (as a Box of a Signal) is printed.
+Note that the current error message system is still far from perfect, especially when the origin of the error in the DSP source cannot be properly traced.
+In this case, the file and line number where the error occurred are not displayed, but an internal description of the expression (as a Box or a Signal) is printed.

 ## Syntax errors

-Those errors happen when the language syntax is not respected.
+These errors happen when the language syntax is not respected.
 Here are some examples.

 The following program: